European-made trampolines

 • Faster wear of the jumping mat

-So make sure to replace your trampoline springs in time when you notice they are stretched, rusty, or broken.
+Replace your springs promptly if they are stretched, rusty, or broken.

-Choosing the right trampoline spring is essential for optimal performance.
-Measure your current spring including the hooks and compare it with our range.
-Popular spring sizes include:
+Choosing the right spring is easy: measure your current spring including hooks, then compare with our range:

 Not sure which spring you need?
-Our customer service is happy to help you find the right size and type for your trampoline.
+Our customer service will help you quickly find the right size and quality.

-Not sure which part fits your trampoline?
+Not sure which part fits?
 Use our spare parts buying guide.

 Frequently Asked Questions